ricardopieper/EventMonitor/README.md

 I'm reconstructing an old project I did while working at Migrate Company.
 It was an infrastructure monitor, like Cloudwatch.

+# Build

+You will need powershell on your system.
+Install the latest version of Powershell on your system.
+Please refer to https://github.com/PowerShell/PowerShell.

+This is necessary for EventMonitor.Grpc.
+If you don't want a GRPC server/client and instead use the default HTTP 1.1 server, you can ignore this and unload the project.

 # History and naming

 We liked to call it "Sisteminha" (little system) but management looked down on us, as if we weren't taking the situation seriously.